ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.23.0 (02-June-2021) =
+* [New](https://wordpress.org/support/topic/is-it-possible-to-use-different-styles-of-yarpp-in-every-post/): Ability to specify maximum number of posts to show in the YARPP shortcode.
+For example:
+    + `[yarpp template="list" limit=3]` // maximum post limit set to 3
+* Bugfix: Check `wp_parse_list` exists for backwards compatibility to older versions of WordPress
+* [Bugfix](https://wordpress.org/support/topic/yarpp_related-does-not-return-all-posts/): Use query parameters when priming cache using `yarpp_related`.
+Resolves bug with `yarpp_function` not fully accounting for all parameters passed to it.

 = 5.22.0 (24-May-2021) =
 * [New](https://wordpress.org/support/topic/display-results-from-specific-post-types/): Choose the exact post types to include in "The Pool"
 * [New](https://wordpress.org/support/topic/is-it-possible-to-use-different-styles-of-yarpp-in-every-post/): Ability to specify built-in YARPP templates in the YARPP shortcode.
-You may use more than one YARPP shortcode in a given post or template and each can have a different templates specified.
+You may use more than one YARPP shortcode in a given post or template and each can have a different template specified.
 For example:
     + `[yarpp template="yarpp-template-simple"]` // where `yarpp-template-simple.php` is the file name of the custom YARPP template in your active theme folder
     + `[yarpp template="list"]` // built-in "List" template
     + `[yarpp template="thumbnails"]` // built-in "Thumbnails" template